-As of December 31, 2020, there were approximately 1.3 million fully vested and exercisable options.
-There were 0.4 million exercises during the year with an aggregate intrinsic value of \$6.0 million.
-The weighted average exercise price for the fully vested and exercisable options as of December 31, 2020 was 4.85 years.
-The aggregate grant date intrinsic value of fully vested and exercisable options was \$12.9 million as of December 31, 2020.
+As of December 31, 2021, there were 1.3 million fully vested and exercisable options.
+During the year ended December 31, 2021, 0.1 million options were exercised with an aggregate intrinsic value of \$1.5 million.

-As of December 31, 2020, there was \$0.2 million of total unrecognized compensation cost related to non-vested stock options.
-The weighted-average period over which total remaining compensation costs related to non-vested stock options will be recognized is 0.86 years.
+The weighted average exercise price for fully vested and exercisable options outstanding as of December 31, 2021 was \$13.51 and the weighted average remaining contractual life of such options was 3.95 years as of December 31, 2021.
+The aggregate intrinsic value of such fully vested and exercisable options was \$11.1 million as of December 31, 2021.

-No stock options were granted during the year ended December 31, 2020.
-The estimated grant date fair values of the stock options granted during the years ended December 31, 2019 and 2018 were calculated using the Black-Scholes valuation model based on the following assumptions.
+As of December 31, 2021, there was \$14 thousand of total unrecognized compensation cost related to non-vested stock options.
+The weighted-average period over which total remaining unrecognized compensation costs related to non-vested stock options will be recognized is 0.12 years.

-For the years en ded December 31,
+No stock options were granted during the years ended December 31, 2021 and 2020.
+The estimated grant date fair value of stock options granted during the year ended December 31, 2019 was calculated using the Black-Scholes valuation model based on the following assumptions:

-2019 2018
+For the year ended December 31, 2019

-Expected life 6 years 6 years
+Expected life 6 years

-Risk free interest rate 2.57 % 2.66-2.89%
+Risk free interest rate 2.57 %

-Dividend yield - %
+Dividend yield

-Expected stock price volatility 36.8 % 30.1-30.6%
+Expected stock price volatility 36.8 %